 Confined space entry and retrieval equipment may be necessary to facilitate both entry into and exit from confined spaces.
-Proper retrieval systems for both workers and equipment consist of a heavy-duty lifeline, a tripod and a personnel /material hoist.
+Proper retrieval systems for both workers and equipment consist of a full-body harness, heavy-duty lifeline, a tripod and a personnel /material hoist.
 Retrieval equipment is useful in lowering workers into confined spaces as it controls descent rate and prevents accidental falls into the work area.
 Additional work hoists are frequently used to raise and lower tools and equipment.
+Every entrant should always wear a full-body harness and have some sort of lifeline attached to the harness.
+Even in horizontal entry applications.
+If an entrant becomes non-responsive, the lifeline can be used to haul the worker out as a non-entry rescue.

-If a worker must be quickly extracted from confined space without entrance of another worker into that confined space (nonentry rescue), lifting equipment employs concepts of physics to raise entrants out of work areas.
+If a worker must be quickly extracted from confined space without entrance of another worker into that confined space (non-entry rescue), lifting equipment employs concepts of physics to raise entrants out of work areas.
 Hoists typically have a mechanical advantage of 25:1.
 It is very difficult for an average person to pull someone out of a deep manhole without some mechanical advantage.